phpusr/django-backup/README.md

 pipenv install -e git+https://github.com/phpusr/django-backup@v1.0#egg=django-backup
 ```

-The app creates a task for celery that needs to be registered in your app.

 ## Using

+The app contains a task for celery that needs to be registered in your app.

 **config/celery.py**